klintan/ros2_usb_camera/README.md

 - Image topic
 - Select camera (running the node for each camera connected)

 There might be major changes to the code as it is a WIP.
+This is a simple camera driver using OpenCV.
+With this comes less flexibility for custom camera settings etc but simple to setup and use.
+If you have more complex requirements I've listed some alternate packages in the Alternate packages section.

 ### Topics